-Lets look at the many double glazing benefits.
-In fact, most European countries including countries including the Sovibecauseon becaus of the cold climate all have double glazed windows.
-In fact, we have insulated homes for a number of people from these countries and they have all mentioned that they could walk around in the home with minimal clothing.
-One lady in Durbanville insists she has never felt the cold like she has in South Africa.
-Why is this you may ask as these countries can achieve temperatures in t20-degreegree celsius category.
-Then we looked into this and discovered n important part of the puzzle with roof insulation.
+DOUBLE GLAZING BENEFITSLet's look at the many double glazing benefits.
+In fact, most European countries including countries including the Soviet Union because of the cold climate all have double glazed windows.
+In fact, we have insulated homes for some people from these countries, and they have all mentioned that they could walk around in the house with minimal clothing.
+A lady in Durbanville insists she has never felt the cold like she has in South Africa.
+Why is this you may ask as these countries can achieve temperatures in -20 degrees celsius category.
+We then looked into this and discovered an essential part of the puzzle roof insulation and double glazed windows.
 And this benefit will be felt in summer as well as in winter.

 Energy Saving Double Glazing Benefits

 - South Africans have all been asked to conserve energy and reduce reliance on electricity.

 - Among the benefits of double glazing is that it plays a useful part in helping save energy.

 - As part of an overall insulation solution double glazing keeps properties warmer in winter and Cooler in summer.